Kapamilya, Deal or No Deal: Gameplay

-After picking a case, the contestant then selects six of the remaining 25 cases, revealed one at a time.
-This is followed by a "phone call" by "The Banker", a mysterious figure whose face is not shown (at times a silhouette can be seen).
-He purportedly sits in a skybox (situated between the two audience sections) and makes an offer, via telephone to the host (his voice is never heard) to buy the contestant's case, loosely based on the mean of the cash amounts still in play, and also based on the player's psychology.
-The player is then asked by the host the title question: "Deal or No Deal?"
+After each round, a "phone call" will be made by "The Banker", a mysterious figure whose face is not shown (at times a silhouette can be seen).
+He purportedly sits in a skybox (situated between the two audience sections) and makes an offer via telephone to the host (his voice is never heard) to buy the contestant's case, loosely based on the mean of the cash amounts still in play, and also based on the contestant's psychology.
+The contestant is shown a button that is revealed underneath a Plexiglas lid.
+The contestant is then asked by the host the title question: "Deal or No Deal?"